alibaba/cloud-kernel/CONTRIBUTING.md

 ## 1. Report Bugs

-The easiest way to participate in contributing to the project is just use ALK and Alibaba Cloud Linux OS, then report bugs to us.
+The easiest way to participate in contributing to the project is just use Cloud Kernel and Alibaba Cloud Linux OS, then report bugs to us.
 However, there are some ground rules against special types of bugs when filing a bug.

 ### 1.1 Report security issues